greg-raven/Uncommon-Sense/_posts/2023-05-06-freedom-itself-is-the-reward.md

 ---
-title: 'Freedom itself is the reward'
+title: "Freedom itself is the reward"
 layout: post
 categories:
 - liberty